|

 ||

-| Calder, Jessie |
+| Calder, Jessie | Left school in 1952. | |

-| Jessie, formerly of West Kilbride, emigrated, with her family, to Australia in 1952 at the age of sixteen.
+emigrated, with her family, to Australia in 1952 at the age of sixteen.
 She married the late Dr Alan Fortune and has three

 children.
 Jessie remarried and is back in Scotland now, living in Edinburgh.
 She